 A fundamental part of consumer trust in communication services is the privacy of users' communications.
-There will be a requirement for the-licensee(s) to protect consumers' privacy (subject to lawful interception pursuant to a warrant) along with a requirement to protect the confidentiality of users' personal information.
-There will be a requirement that this personal information-be stored on St Helena and only upon permission can this data be removed from St Helena by those licensed to operate public communication services must meet standards equivalent to those required by the European General Data Protection Regulation (GDPR).
+There will be a requirement for licensees to protect consumers' privacy (subject to lawful interception pursuant to a warrant) along with a requirement to protect the confidentiality of users' personal information.
+There will be a requirement that personal information stored by those licensed to operate public communication services must meet standards equivalent to those required by the European General Data Protection Regulation (GDPR).

-Under the Communications Ordinance The Ilicensees will be required by law to put in place a Consumer Code of Conduct.
+Under the Communications Ordinance licensees will be required by law to put in place a Consumer Code of Conduct.
 This Code, and the detail of the consumer protections contained within it, will be subject to the approval of the Regulator prior to publication and any amendment will also be subject to approval in order to ensure that any amendments improve consumer protections rather than deteriorate the position of consumers.

-The Communications Ordinance should provide for a Consumer Code of Conduct (also known as a Customer Code) that provides customers with a range of commitments on services;
+The Communications Ordinance should provide for a Consumer Code of Conduct (also known as a Customer Code) that provides customers with a range of commitments on services: